obafemitayor/simple-serverless-app/README.md

 2. QUNO_DB_CONN_TEST: connection details for PostgreSQL database on dev environment
 3. QUNO_SCORE_MAPPING: object representing mapping that will be used to determine `qunoscoreText` of every doctor on the platform
 4. QUNOENV: test: current environment of the application.

+## Running Tests

+1. Set up Environment Variables from Above on local machine or Server.
+This is important for all tests to pass
+1. Run `jest index.unit.test` to run all unit tests.
+2. Run `jest index.integration.test` to run all integration tests.

 ## Functions